LEED-AP BD+C, LEED Fellow, WELL Faculty

 Greenwood Consulting Group

 In addition, Ms. Greenwood has helped manage several critical research efforts to inform updates to codes and standards, including the California State Building Energy Code (Title 24), LEEDv2009 and v4, EPA Tools for Schools Program, the Collaborative for High Performance School Criteria, and related public interests.
-Her experience with climate services includes aiding companies, higher educational institutions, and municipalities to engage in comprehensive greenhouse gas (GHG) emissions inventories of their operations and to develop roadmaps toward emissions reductions.
-She has assisted cities in California to pursue the Department of Energy’s Energy Efficiency and Conservation Block Grant funding and has guided them through a process to establish goals—and ultimately establish projects and strategies—to achieve reduced energy and GHG emissions.
+Her experience with climate services includes aiding companies, higher educational institutions, and municipalities to engage in comprehensive greenhouse gas (GHG) emissions inventories of their operations and develop roadmaps toward emissions reductions.
+She has assisted cities in California in pursuing the Department of Energy’s Energy Efficiency and Conservation Block Grant funding and has guided them through a process to establish goals—and ultimately establish projects and strategies—to achieve reduced energy and GHG emissions.
 She also has responded to the Carbon Disclosure Project for a Fortune 500 company and higher education institutions signed on to the American Colleges and Universities Presidents Climate Commitment and PlaNYC Commitment in the New York area.